radekstepan/release-log/README.md

     # or
     npm install
     ```
-3. Run tests:
+3. Build the TypeScript source:
     ```bash
+    yarn build
+    # or
+    npm run build
+    ```
+4. Run tests:
+    ```bash
     yarn test
     # or
     npm test
     ```
+    Tests will be run on the TypeScript files directly using `ts-jest`.

-The tests in `lib/__tests__/changelog.test.js` provide comprehensive examples of the library's capabilities and are a good place to understand its behavior.
+The tests in `lib/__tests__/changelog.test.ts` provide comprehensive examples of the library's capabilities and are a good place to understand its behavior.